freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/es6/use-destructuring-assignment-to-assign-variables-from-nested-objects.english.md

 <section id='description'>
 You can use the same principles from the previous two lessons to destructure values from nested objects.

-Using a similar object from previous examples:
+Using an object similar to previous examples:

 ```js
 const user = {